Andrei Rublev (film): VII. Silence (Winter 1412)

 Andrei is once again at the Andronikov Monastery as famine and war grip the country.
 He no longer paints and never speaks, and keeps Durochka with him as a fellow companion in silence.

-In the same monastery, refugees discuss the problems plaguing their respective home towns, and one man who appears starts telling, in a broken voice, of his escape from Vladimir.
-He is recognized by a younger monk as the long absent Kirill.
+In the same monastery, refugees discuss the problems plaguing their respective home towns.
+One man, who escaped from Vladimir, is recognized by a younger monk as the long absent Kirill.
 He has suffered during his time away from the monastery and begs the father superior to allow him to return.
-His wish is granted after much pleading and initial rejection, but he is instructed to copy out the holy scriptures 15 times in penance.
+After initial rejections his wish is granted, but he is instructed to copy out the holy scriptures 15 times in penance.

-Soon, a group of Tatars stops at the monastery while traveling through the region, much to the concern of Andrei and Kirill who have experienced their brutality first hand.
-Durochka, however, is too simple-minded to understand or remember what the Tatars did and is fascinated by the shining breastplate carried by one of them.
-The group taunt and play with her, but the Tatar takes a liking to her, putting his horned helmet on her head and dressing her in a blanket, promising to take her away with him as his eighth, and only Russian, wife.
+Soon a passing group of Tatars stops at the monastery, much to the concern of Andrei and Kirill who have experienced their brutality first hand.
+Durochka has no understanding or memory of what the Tatars did, and interacts freely with the group.
+The men taunt and play with her, and she is fascinated by one warrior's shining breastplate.
+Taking a liking to her, the Tatar adorns her with a blanket and his horned helmet, promising to take her away as his eighth, and only Russian, wife.

-Andrei attempts to stop her from leaving, but she is delighted with the Tatar's gifts, and she rides away with the Tatars.
-Kirill approaches Andrei and talks to him for the first time since their departure from the monastery, and he assures him that Durochka won't be in any danger, as harming a holy fool is considered bad luck and a great sin, and that she will be let go.
-Andrei still does not speak, despite Kirill's despaired pleading, and continues his menial work of carrying large hot stones from a fire with tongs to heat water for the monastery, but drops the stone in the snow.
+Delighted with the gifts, Durochka rides away with the Tatars despite Andrei's attempts to stop her.
+Kirill talks to Andrei for the first time since their departure from the monastery, assuring him that harming a holy fool is considered bad luck and a great sin, and that Durochka will be released unharmed.
+Andrei still does not speak, despite Kirill's pleading.
+Instead he continues his menial work of carrying large hot stones from a fire with tongs to heat water for the monastery, dropping one stone in the snow.

 VIII.
-The Bell (Spring–Summer–Winter–Spring 1423–1424)
+The Bell (Spring 1423–Spring 1424)

-This episode concerns Boriska, (Nikolai Burlyayev) the young son of an expert bellmaker.
-Men have been sent by the prince to search out Boriska's father in order to ask him to cast a bronze bell for a church.
-Instead, they come upon Boriska, who tells them that the area has been ravaged by a plague, and that his father, as well as all his family, is dead.
-He furthermore tells them that he is the only one who possesses the secret, delivered by his father at his death bed, of casting a quality bronze bell, and asks them to take him with them, as he is, by his own contention, the only person left alive who can complete the task successfully.
-The men are initially dismissive, but soon agree, and Boriska is put in charge of the project.
+This episode concerns young Boriska, whose father, an expert bellmaker, has recently died in a plague.
+He secures a commission for a bell from the Grand Duke, claiming that he has peerless technical knowledge learned at his father's deathbed.